programmatordev/php-api-sdk/README.md

         // ...

         // if a request fails, it will retry at least 3 times
-        // priority is 12 to execute the plugin between the cache and logger plugins
+        // priority is 20 to execute before the cache plugin
         // (check the above plugin order list for more information)
         $this->getClientBuilder()->addPlugin(
-            plugin: new RetryPlugin(['retries' => 3])
+            plugin: new RetryPlugin(['retries' => 3]),
-            priority: 12
+            priority: 20
         );
     }
 }